frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 ### Call, Bind, Apply in JS

-This area can be a bit murky at times, but this is essential knowledge for new developers.
+This area can seem a bit murky at times, but this is essential knowledge for new developers.
 You will really stand out and make a good impression on your interviewers if you can explain these three Javascript functions.

+Please please do your own research, both with Google and running your own example code, but essentially they are each slightly different ways to explicitly set the `this` value of a function call.
+Very briefly, this allows you to pass around a shared function as a *method* on a Javascript entity that responds to `this`, most likely a JS object.

+### Javascript `this`

+Can you talk about [this][codementor:this]?
+You may be slightly familiar with the notion of `this`, but try to be able to talk about related things such as es6 fat arrow functions and how they affect (or don't affect) `this`, especially when in the context of a closure.

 ### Javascript Objects

+What are Javascript objects?
 - Key/value pairs
 - Usually strings as key, but what else can be used as a key?